blahajjessie/kakaw/api-docs/interface/server-socket.md

 - `scoreChange` (number) = how much their score increased due to this question, The host will receive garbage
 - `correct` (boolean) : if the player's answer to the question is correct.
 The host will receive garbage
 - `leaderboard`: sorted array of [{name: string, score: number }, …] to represent the player score
+- `positionChange`: How much the position has changed in the leaderboard.
+0 if the position has stayed the same, negative if it has decreased.
+Sends `NaN` if this is the player's first answered question.
+(TODO)
 - `responseTime` (number) : the amount of time the player took to answer the question (ms)
 - `questionText` (string) : The question
 - `answerTexts` (string[]) : string[] of the answer choices